tzouv/Third_C_A_Lab/README.md

 * ARM EDAP = 850.1267084x

 We can see from EDAP parameter that although ARM has 50 times more delay it is still much more energy efficient.
+Moreover from McPAT results we can see that:
+Xeon peak power = 134.938W
+ARM  peak power =1.74189W

 ### **_Second Part: Gem5 and McPAT: EDP improvement_**